 Also of interest is that Highland Village has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 10.02% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Highland Village telecommute to their jobs.
+Overall, about 10.89% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Highland Village is a somewhat ethnically-diverse city.
 The people who call Highland Village home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Highland Village residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Highland Village include English, Irish, Italian, and French.
+The greatest number of Highland Village residents report their race to be White, followed by Asian.
+Important ancestries of people in Highland Village include German, English, Irish, Italian, and French.

 The most common language spoken in Highland Village is English.
-Other important languages spoken here include Spanish and Other Asian languages.
+Other important languages spoken here include Spanish and Polish.